hypo69/hypo/pytest/gemini - set 2/en/src/product/product_fields/fields_list.md

 **Explanation and Crucial Improvements:**

 1. **Placeholder Function:** The code now includes a placeholder function `validate_field_name`.
-Crucially, **you MUST replace this with the actual functions and classes from your `fields_list.txt` file.**  The example tests demonstrate how to test those functions.
+Crucially, **you MUST replace this with the actual functions and classes from your `fields_list.txt` file.**  The example tests demonStarte how to test those functions.

 2. **Clear Test Names:** Test function names are now more descriptive (e.g., `test_validate_field_name_invalid_empty`).